Benefits of Circuit Protection

-Almost all properties that have an electricity supply will be fitted with a consumer unit to distribute electricity to the circuits.
+Almost all properties that have an electrical supply will be fitted with a consumer unit to distribute electricity to the circuits.
 One of the main uses of a consumer unit is that it enables there to be different circuits to be used and individually protected by a circuit breaker.
 For example there can be a separate supply of electricity for upstairs and downstairs or even outdoors too.
-The consumer unit is best described as the centre point for supplying the wiring system for all electrical sources located in the household such as plug sockets, lighting etc.
+The consumer unit is best described as the central point for supplying the wiring system for all electrical sources located in the household such as plug sockets, lighting, cookers etc.

 Originally consumer units housed fuses and were called fuse boards.
-Miniature circuit breakers have now replaced fuses.
+Miniature circuit breakers, known as MCBs for short, have now replaced fuses.
 In the event of an overload a miniature circuit breaker can be reset by anyone, simply by flicking the switch.
 A fuse would have to be taken out and rewired by a professional which could be costly in some cases.
 A circuit breaker also can be used to disconnect the electricity supply allowing to safely change a light bulb or replace a plug socket for example.

 To ensure safe and more reliable circuit protection, a safety device can be used to disconnect the electricity if there is an imbalance in the electrical current.
 The device is known as an RCD or residual current device.
 An RCD provides this extra level of protection as it trips out much quicker than the normal circuit breaker.
 This device has the capabilities of saving lives as it disconnects so quickly it prevents a human being from being electrically shocked.
 With the new enforcement of the 17th Edition Regulations there has to be a residual current device installed within the consumer unit.
 Instead of using an RCD you can also use an RCBO which is a combination of both RCD and a miniature circuit breaker.

-A common consumer unit manufactured by Chint is made out of ABS (Acrylonitrile Butadiene Styrene).
-ABS is a strong flame retardant polymer and it has great electrical insulation properties which makes it the ideal material.
-Consumer units can also be produced using other materials such as steel.
-Steel consumer units are mainly used in industrial premises or when armoured cable is used.
-The consumer unit is generally box shaped accompanied with a polycarbonate transparent lid and are available in many different sizes.
+Modern consumer units like FuseBox are all manufactured from steel.
+Steel consumer units were mainly used in industrial premises or when armoured cable is used but are now a requirement for domestic use.
+The consumer unit is generally box shaped accompanied with a flip down lid and are available in many different sizes.

-A typical example of a small sized unit would be a garage unit which has an RCD and one circuit breaker.
-The RCD would be used as the main incoming device and the circuit breaker as the outgoing device.
+A typical example of a small sized unit would be a garage unit which has an RCD (Residual Current Device) and one or two circuit breakers.
+The RCD would be used as the main incoming device and the circuit breakers as the outgoing devices.
 A larger unit could be anything up to a double stacked unit, which would have two RCD’s and a main switch.
-This type could provide circuit protection for up to 32 circuits.
+This type could provide circuit protection for up to 30 circuits.
 These larger units are more commonly used commercially or in the industrial sector.

 Overall the consumer unit is a vital component and it is the primary distributor of electricity in the household.
 It simply would be very risky and too dangerous to have one circuit running through the household with no circuit protection.
 We should be appreciative of the technology that goes into circuit protection because it saves thousands of lives every year.